tloeber/MLOps-best-practices/ML/readme.md

 But what about a small startup that can't afford to have dedicated specialists for each of these fields, you may ask?
-As I argued in the previous section, the answer is simple: In that case, you definitely shouldn't run your infrastructure on Kubernetes at all!
+As I argued in the previous section, the answer is simple: In that case, you probably shouldn't run your infrastructure on Kubernetes at all!
 If you have a small team, you don't want your engineers to spend most of their time on something like setting up and managing infrastructure that doesn't create any immediate business value.
+In the exceptional case where Kubernetes is still needed to manage special use cases, you probably want at least one DevOps engineer specializing in it - it would be a mistake to think it's lean to skimp on specialists, because it will take non-specialists much longer to do the same task (and the hourly cost is approximately the same).

-By contrast, which basics of software engineering should data scientists learn?
+By contrast, which are the **basics of software engineering should data scientists learn**?
-- writing *clean* code (an understanding the importance of *maintainability*)
+- writing ***clean* code** (an understanding the importance of *maintainability*)
-- automatic testing
+- automatic **testing**
-- design patterns
+- object-oriented **design patterns**, etc.
 - DevOps (high-level)
-These are things everyone on the team needs to know.
-We don't want to have separate software engineers who constantly rewrite bad code and fix that design, etc.
+**These are things everyone on the team needs to know, because they can't easily be outsourced to specialists.**
+We don't want to have *separate* software engineers who constantly rewrite data scientists' throw-away code and fix bad design, etc.

 ### Should _ML engineers_ know Kubernetes?
 There is obviously more of a case to be made that _machine learning engineers_ need to know Kubernetes (K8s).
 However, I would still argue that:
-- not all ML engineers need to know K8s, because K8s only makes sense as an infrastructure solution for a small subset of companies, and
+- not all ML engineers need to know K8s, because K8s only makes sense as an infrastructure solution for a small subset of companies (as argued above), and
-- even for ML engineers who work with ML platforms that _are_ deployed on K8s, they don't need to be K8s experts.
+- even for ML engineers who do work with ML platforms that are deployed on K8s, they don't need to be K8s *experts*.
 K8s is a complex beast, and it requires dedicated DevOps engineers to tame.
-  It's a long way from understanding its basic architecture and being able to deploy to it, to troubleshooting complex networking issue (which unfortunately not a rare occurrence).
+  It's a long way from understanding its basic architecture and being able to deploy to it, to troubleshooting complex networking issue (which unfortunately is not a rare occurrence).
   The latter problems require experts that work with K8s full-time - having ML engineers
   solve these problems themselves detracts from their core function.
 If a company doesn't have